imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

 MMC-based device.
 This is due to differences in how the devices operate at a hardware layer and how they are accessed by the system.
-Therefore, depending on what you are trying to measure, you may wish to measure only one or the other types of hardware.
+Therefore, depending on what you are trying to measure, you may wish to measure only one or another type of hardware.

-The different settings for these different plans are stored in the test spec file.
+The different settings for these different plans (the test variables or test parameters) are stored in the test spec file.
 Each test in the system has a test spec file, which lists different specifications (or "specs") that can be incorporated into a plan.
 The specs list a set of variables for each spec.
 When a